 Moreover, both terminals offer passenger facilities such as duty-free and restaurants, but not so much as the T1.
 If you have time to spare you can go and back between terminals as there is a free shuttle service.

 There are different ways to reach the city center, but the most economical and fastest way is the metro.
 The red line starts at Lisbon airport; it depends on the location of your hotel; you’ll need interchange to another line.

 The subway runs till 1:00 am between the airport and Lisbon center.
 One-way ticket price cost 2€, which are available in the vending machines – you can pay with a credit card or cash.
 If you need some assistance, there is an attendant who can help you out.

 Lisbon is a big sprawling city and can be overwhelming when choosing a place to stay.
 The same as any other European city, how more you want to be close to everything, how expensive the hotel rooms are.

 However, take the time when searching for a hotel room.
 Any neighborhoods are an excellent place to stay.
-As we had a late-night arrival in Lisbon, we choose Baixa at HOTEL INN ROSSIO in the heart of the city near to the metro station.
+As we had a late-night arrival in Lisbon, we choose Baixa at HOTEL INN ROSSIO in the heart of the city near the metro station.
 An excellent location close to everything.

-It may worth compare different website bookings online, as they had different prices.
+It may worth compare different website bookings online, as they have different prices.
 Booking straight to the hotel is expensive.
 I booked the room through Booking.com as they’re cheaper than the others.
 Their Trustpilot may contain negative reviews, but it went well with us.

 Warnings and Annoyances!